Election held on 5 May 1917

 Criteria for the inclusion of parties in this table are set out in the Glossary under 'listed party'

 |Party Name||First preference vote n||First preference vote share %||Change from previous election %||Seats won by ticket n||Seats won by ticket %||Seats won by party n||Seats won by party %||Seats held by party n||Seats held by party %|

 |Australian Labor Party||96,588||40.48||-9.28||0||3||50.00|

 |Votes for other than listed parties||0||0.00||-1.48|

 * Party did not contest previous election or did not meet criteria for listing, or contested previous election under a different party name.

-Electoral system: The Commonwealth Electoral Act 1902 (No.19 of 1902) provided for plurality (first past the post) voting in each state as a multimember electoral district for the selection of senators.
-Section 150 provided that each voter was required to cast as many votes as there were vacancies to be filled (block voting), selecting three candidates for half Senate elections (more if there were casual vacancies).
-The multiple voting system for the election of of senators from 1903 to 1917 meant that the number of valid votes was much larger than the number of ballot papers cast.
-This voting system precludes the usual calculation of the informal (invalid) vote for these elections in the table above.
+The use of first past the post (plurality) voting in multimember electoral districts (the states) with multiple votes for the election of of senators from 1903 to 1917, meant that the number of valid votes was much larger than the number of ballot papers cast.
+This voting system precludes the usual calculation of the informal vote for these elections.

 Colin A Hughes and B D Graham, A Handbook of Australian Government and Politics 1890-1964, (Canberra; Australian National University Press, 1968 SBN 708112700); Commonwealth Parliament, Department of the Senate.